KomodoPlatform/NotaryNodes/proposals/meshbits/README.md

 Seasoned veteran in Technology and BlockChain space capable of wearing multiple hats simultaneously who has been a Linux Administrator, Software Developer, Penetration Tester, Business Analyst in previous roles.
 Satinder has been involved with the Komodo-Platform since the **Supernet days** and has now influenced Nitin in teaming up.
-Based in New Zealand now.
+Based in New Zealand.

 ### [Nitin Sharma]

 Seasoned Solutions Architect/DevOps Engineer working in a PCI, ISM (Information Security Manual produced by Australian Signals Directorate) environment who in day-to-day work wears the hat of an Iteration Manager, AWS Architect, DevOps Lead, the-guy-who-simplifies-tech-jargon-for-business-people.
 Nitin is relatively a newcomer in the Komodo Platform space but is catching up fast.
-Based in Australia now.
+Based in Australia.

 ## [](#commitment)Commitment
 Satinder Grewal has a proven record of going for his passion even if it means jeopardising means of survival; [watch this video].